 Ensure forms can be filled out on mobile devices

 The way people use the internet is changing, and it is becoming far more common for people to use devices such as phones or tablets instead of desktops; interestingly, 69% of internet users shop on their phone.

-As a result of this change, eCommerce businesses need to make adjustments to ensure that their website is user friendly.
+As a result of this change, your eCommerce store needs to make adjustments to ensure that your eCommerce website design is user friendly.
 The chances are, if someone cannot complete an action on their phone, they will use another website that does enable them to.
-Therefore, it is essential that all forms are optimised for mobile devices.
+Therefore, it is an eCommerce best practice that all forms are optimized for mobile devices.